OpenTherm Gateway

 Examples: /dev/ttyUSB0, socket://192.168.0.250:25238

 The gateway_id for this OpenTherm Gateway.
 This is used to identify this specific gateway in action and to generate the entity IDs for the entities related to this gateway.
-The entered value will be slugified, i.e. all spaces and special characters will be converted to underscores and any accents will be removed from their characters.
+The entered value will be slugified, that is, all spaces and special characters will be converted to underscores and any accents will be removed from their characters.
 The default value is the slugified version of the name given above.

 Examples: thermostat, living_room